Faye Dunaway: 1969–1973: Career setbacks

 Neither Doc nor The Deadly Trap had generated much attention, either critically or financially, so Dunaway accepted an offer to star in a movie for television, The Woman I Love (1972), in which she portrayed Wallis Simpson.
 She returned to film in 1973 with Stanley Kramer's drama, Oklahoma Crude, opposite George C. Scott.
 It was an ambitious project in which Dunaway had to play another complex character, "a woman who is caught between her ambition and her femininity.
 When the film opens, she is as tough as nails, a shoot-first-and-ask-questions-later woman.
 Along the way, she slowly opens herself up to her estranged father and a lover.
 I understood that dilemma well, the conflict between ambition and love, the fear of trusting someone else with your love."
-The film was a modest success but Dunaway received good notices for her performance.
+The film was a modest success, but Dunaway received good notices for her performance.
 In his review of the film, Roger Ebert noted how she had never topped the work she did in Bonnie and Clyde, and said that her career had been "rather absentminded" ever since.
 He praised her performance in Oklahoma Crude, saying that she played the role with "a great deal of style," while adding, "Perhaps she has decided to get back to acting."

 In 1972, following the filming of Oklahoma Crude, Dunaway returned to the stage in an adaptation of Harold Pinter's Old Times.
 She found the stage more challenging than film.
 "Old Times affected me in a lot of very complex ways.
 The play itself reminded me during a difficult point in my life that there are a million facets to life.
 There is never just one answer.
 Professionally, if I hadn't taken that step to go back to the stage, in a serious way, I think I would have suffered for it."
-The following year, Dunaway portrayed Blanche DuBois in a Los Angeles stage adaptation of Tennessee Williams's A Streetcar Named Desire.
+The following year, Dunaway portrayed Blanche DuBois in a Los Angeles stage production of Tennessee Williams's A Streetcar Named Desire.
 "It was a fun performance for me, but hard, very draining.
 At the height of the madness each night, I would go from standing straight up to falling to my knees, in one swift move."
 Williams himself praised Dunaway for her performance, "He told me later that he thought I was brave and adorable and reminded him of a precocious child, and that my performance ranked with the very best.
 It was high praise indeed coming from him."
-Also in 1973, Dunaway appeared as the villainous Milady de Winter in Richard Lester's The Three Musketeers, based on Alexandre Dumas' novel of the same name, co-starring Michael York, Oliver Reed, Richard Chamberlain and Charlton Heston.
+Also in 1973, Dunaway appeared as the villainous Milady de Winter in Richard Lester's The Three Musketeers, based on Alexandre Dumas' novel of the same name, co-starring Michael York, Oliver Reed, Richard Chamberlain, and Charlton Heston.
 Eventually, producers decided to split the film into two parts: The Three Musketeers and The Four Musketeers (released in 1974).
 Critics and audiences alike praised the film for its action and its comic tone, and it was the first in a line of successful projects for Dunaway.